 Pay attention to the positioning and attachment of your baby.
 Ask your midwife or lactation consultant for help and advice.

 Applying heat to your nipple immediately after feeding may help.
-Dry heat (such as hair dryer or hot water bottle wrapped in a towel) is usually better than wet heat (such as a hot facecloth).
+Dry heat (such as a hair dryer or hot water bottle wrapped in a towel) is usually better than wet heat (such as a hot facecloth).

 Bleb or milk blister